local-minimum/emotihunt/README.md

 ## Current status

-First iteration object recognition is implemented.
+Need shipping data to do anything again.

 ### Issues

-* Mobile version doesn't work
+* Mobile version untested
-* Mobile scene badly scales (and rotates ?) detection points in relation to scene.
+* Quit is wack
+* Send data API.
+* Data need some version on it ?